ryantischer/CiscoAPIC_Postman/README.md

 	SYSLOGNAME = name of syslog object to create SYSLOGDEST = IP address of syslog server

+Included is an example environment that can be imported.
+I recomend editing the file with site specific infomation before importing.

 Details, including Postman setup and usage found here...

 http://policyetc.com/post/google-postman-and-aci-download-the-collection